Welcome to the State Farm Arson Dog Program

 As the nation’s largest homeowner’s insurer, State Farm® is well aware of the severity of arson.
 Each year billions of dollars in property and hundreds of lives are lost as a result of intentionally set fires.

-Arson dogs are trained to sniff out minute traces of accelerants (gasoline, lighter fluid, etc.) that may have been used to start a fire.
-Each arson dog works and lives with their handler, a law enforcement officer or firefighter trained to investigate fire scenes.
-The canines and handlers are required to complete four weeks of training in Maine, training every day during those four weeks.
+Accelerant detection canines are trained to sniff out minute traces of accelerants (gasoline, lighter fluid, etc.) that may have been used to start a fire.
+Each dog works and lives with their handler, a law enforcement officer or firefighter trained to investigate fire scenes.
+The canine and handler are required to complete 200 hours of training in Maine, training every day during those four to five weeks.
 The intensive training school is led by Paul Gallagher, Owner and Head Trainer of Maine Specialty Dogs.

 The State Farm Arson Dog Program was established with guidance from the Maine Criminal Justice Academy.
 The Maine State Criminal Justice Academy is renowned for its training of canines and its national reputation in law enforcement investigation.
 Two decades later, all teams in the State Farm Arson Dog Program are still trained and certified according to Maine State Criminal Justice Academy standards.
 Through education and knowledge, we can work together to make a difference and diminish the cost of this crime.